bnerDY/Kudotsu-Prototype/README.md

 Create the bundle for jquery.

 ##### I am not sure about why my connection to the MYSQL is ok, but I can not create table to store account information on the azure clearDB(MYSQL).
-Nevertheleess, I still provide the application using ADO.NET to show my database knowledge.
+Nevertheless, I provide the application using ADO.NET to show my database and SQL knowledge.